 Child Labor Monitoring and Remediation System

-In 2018-2019, our Hershey CLMRS work reviewed and assessed 68,988 children who were living in cocoa communities.
+- In 2018-2019, our Hershey CLMRS programs reviewed and assessed 68,988 children who were living in cocoa communities.

-There were zero instances of forced labor identified within this segment of the Hershey cocoa supply chain.
+- There were zero instances of forced labor identified within this segment of the Hershey cocoa supply chain.